New Jersey Sales Tax and Use Tax

 If you are not sure if you have established nexus in New Jersey, you can usually get free help by contacting the New Jersey Division of Taxation.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in New Jersey.
 Click here for listing of recommended resources.

-Special rules applying to sales and use taxes in New Jersey
+Special rules applying to New Jersey sales tax and use taxes

 - Shipping is taxable.